videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/readme.md

 See the [**Contribution guide**](/1-CONTRIBUTION-GUIDE/README.md#contribution-guide) for how to use or contribute to this repo.

+# How to Deploy the Azure Resource Manager QuickStart Templates for Azure Active Directory Conditional Access

+## Deploy through Azure portal

+### Deploy with Azure CLI

+To deploy to a specific Azure resource group, use the following command:

+az group deployment create -g <Azure-resource-group-name> --template-uri <https://GitHubTemplateURL>

 ## NOTE

 A draft of the new [**best practices document**](/1-CONTRIBUTION-GUIDE/best-practices.md) has been merged.